 Clients/service users, service providers as well as nurse academics are all involved in the selection and admission process after completion of an 'Equality and Diversity/reasonable adjustment during interview' training programme, and it is planned that students further on in the programme will be involved in recruitment activities.
 More specifically, clients/service users and practice providers play a full and active role in the interview process, being involved with the interview and contributing to the decisions made.
 More background and information on the recruitment, selection and admissions procedures can be found in the 'Recruitment and Selection Policy'.
+Please also note section- Work Based/ Placement Learning Statement of this document, the requirements relating to persons under the age of 18 years are stated.
+In relation to the theoretical aspect of study for persons under the age of 18, the WU Safeguarding Policy will be adhered to.

 As a minimum, potential applicants will need to have certificated evidence of completion of general education of 10 years (as attested by a diploma, certificate or other evidence issued by the competent authorities or bodies in a Member State or a certificate attesting success in an examination of an equivalent level and giving access to a vocational school or vocational training programme) and the following for entry to the programme:

-• Entry criteria:
+Entry criteria:

-5 GCSE's at grade C or above (grade 4 or above 2017 onwards) including English, Maths and evidence of IT skills (to demonstrate proficiency in English language, capability to develop digital technological literacy and numeracy skills to meet programme outcomes) (or the equivalent qualifications of "application of numbers", "IT" and "literacy" at Key Skills level 2 are accepted). and
+5 GCSE's at grade C or above (grade 4 or above 2017 onwards) including English, Maths and evidence of IT skills (to demonstrate proficiency in English language, capability to develop digital technological literacy and numeracy skills to meet programme outcomes) (or the equivalent qualifications of "application of numbers", "IT" and "literacy" at Key Skills level 2 are accepted).